Skip to Main Content

 BOOLEAN OPERATORS

-The three words that you can use to combine your search keywords most efficiently are: andor, and not.
-Take a look at the image below to get a sense of how they work.
+The three words that you can use to combine your search keywords most efficiently are: andor, and not

-• NOT selectively eliminates any results containing a specified word.
+• NOT selectively eliminates any results containing the second keyword.

-Two symbols you can also use to further refine your search keywords are "quotation marks" and the asterisk *.
+Three symbols you can also use to further refine your search keywords are "quotation marks," (parentheses), and the asterisk *.

 "Quotation marks" searches for groups of words together.
 This works best if you are looking for a title or phrase.

-Some databases or library resources use parentheses () to group words instead, or in cases of complex searches, to tell the search engine which elements to process first.
+(Parentheses) can be used in some databases or library resources to group words instead, or in cases of complex searches, to tell the search engine which elements to process first.

 The asterisk * is usually found above the number eight on most keyboards.
 Use the asterisk * to abbreviate words so you can find all possible spelling variations in your search results.
 It will also make your search results increase, typically.